brandontict/ESP32-Enviromental-Platform/readme.md

 Prerequisites: Micropython installed on ESP32
                DHT22 sensor connected to GPIO 4

-*Installation: Using Thonny or webrepl upload the python code as " main.py " .
+*Installation: Use Thonny or webrepl upload the code as " main.py " inside the root folder.

+Coming Soon:
+Built in VPN / Tunnel

 Features: